 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to move data from Recurly to Azure SQL Data Warehouse automatically.
+Thankfully, products like Stitch were built to move data from Recurly to Azure Synapse automatically.
 With just a few clicks, Stitch starts extracting your Recurly data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Azure Synapse data warehouse.